-Selecting an application gives access to a short description of the application as well as the output parameters, and a button to Setup assay or Setup Assay From.
+Selecting an application gives access to a short description of the application as well as the output values, and a button for Setup assay.
 The exact procedure for each assay is described in the corresponding protocol.
 The protocols can be found at https://phiab.com/resources/manuals-protocols/.

-Setup Assay From
+Setup Assay from

 The Setup Assay From... button is used to set up a new experiment based on a previous experiment.
-It is possible to set up an assay from previous experiments of the same type (see image below).
-All properties from the selected experiment will be applied by default for the new experimental setup, including the capturing positions.
+It is possible to reuse the experiment set-up from previous experiments of the same type (see image below).
+All properties from the selected experiment will be applied by default for the new experimental setup including the capturing positions.
 To create new capturing positions for the new experiment, check Generate New Capture Positions.